steerapi/dokku-nginx-alt/README.md

    ```

 5. Re-push your app.
-6. If running into problem, try to check `/etc/nginx/conf.d/dokku.conf` for duplicate entries.
+6. If running into problem, try to check `/etc/nginx/conf.d/dokku.conf` for duplicate entries due to an updated nginx.conf file.

 Known Issues
 ------------